hovhannest/starter_cpp/README.md

-# nimiCPP
+# Starter C++

 A C++ project template demonstrating reproducible builds across different platforms.

 ## Overview

-nimiCPP is designed to create consistently reproducible builds by:
+This project is designed to create consistently reproducible builds by:
 - Using Zig as a hermetic C/C++ toolchain
 - Ensuring deterministic compilation settings
 - Removing timestamp and path information from binaries